JoseiPaezB/JoseiPaezB/README.md

 I'm currently learning backend development mostly with databases and APIs.
 DBeaver is currently my favorite platform to work on this.

-I love to write and read poetry about life and feelings, read sci-fi or dystopian books, listen and discover new music, watch movies, gaming and doing all type of activities like htting the gym, running, climbing and drawing.
+I love to write and read poetry about life and feelings, read sci-fi or dystopian books, listen and discover new music, watch movies, gaming and doing all type of activities like hitting the gym, running, climbing and drawing.